Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Adjudicating Theoretical Equivalence

-where ${h}$ is the determinant of the tetrad, $T$ is the torsion scalar defined as $T = \mathcal{S}_\rho^{\mu\nu} T^\rho_{\mu\nu} $, $\mathcal{S}_\rho^{\mu\nu}$ is the so-called superpotential tensor, $T^\rho_{\mu\nu}$ is the torsion tensor, ${g}$ is the determinant of the metric, and $R$ is the Ricci scalar.
-The superpotential tensor is built out of the torsion tensor and the so-called contorsion tensor.
-The contorsion tensor is defined as $K^{\rho}_{\mu\nu} := \Gamma^{\rho}_{\mu\nu} - \dot{\Gamma}^{\rho}_{\mu\nu}$, where we see that it is simply the difference between the Weitzenbock connection, $ \dot{\Gamma}^{\rho}_{\mu\nu}$, and the Levi-Civita connection, $\Gamma^{\rho}_{\mu\nu}$.
+$\mathcal{S}_\rho^{\mu\nu}$ is the so-called superpotential tensor, $T^\rho_{\mu\nu}$ is the torsion tensor, ${g}$ is the determinant of the metric, and $R$ is the Ricci scalar.
+The superpotential tensor is built out of the torsion tensor and the so-called contorsion tensor, which is defined as

+where we see that it is simply the difference between the Weitzenbock connection, $ \dot{\Gamma}^{\rho}_{\mu\nu}$, and the Levi-Civita connection, $\Gamma^{\rho}_{\mu\nu}$.
 This is significant because this allows one to translate between the mathematical structures of the teleparallel theory and those of general relativity.
-One can use this to re-write the TPG action in the language of GR as\footnote{see \textcite[ch.~9]{Aldrovandi:2013wha} for a fully explicit derivation.}
+One can use this to re-write the TPG action in the language of GR as\footnote{See e.g.~\textcite[Ch.~9]{Aldrovandi:2013wha} for a fully explicit derivation.}